polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 The PIT presents you with Phase 1 and the initial set of 3 quests.
 Each quest will provide guidance for some exciting use-cases for the Polymer community.
 However, these quests truly are meant for guidance and are optional, Polymer welcomes innovation!
 If you have an exciting use-case, propose it in our forum, team up with fellow devs and get building.

-### Quests Overview
+## Quests Overview

-1. Create a cross-chain dApp using using IBC (with custom or universal channels).
+### 1. Create a cross-chain dApp using using IBC (with custom or universal channels).
+One of the great things of IBC is its ability to allow applications to have their own independent communication channels that no other application can use.
+This enables vastly reduced risk between the various instances of an application on different chains.

+TO DO: Sub division and label reference

-2. Contribute to implementing the IBC standards in Solidity or create your own standard.
+### 2. Contribute to implementing the IBC standards in Solidity or create your own standard.

+IBC is a well documented and battle-tested protocol with many developers contributing code/standards to improve its developer experience and help other applications build off of their work.
+The PIT empowers further contributions, there are a few IBC standards Polymer thinks can be used by a wide variety of applications.

+IBC is a complete interop protocol with a well-defined specification, called the the InterChain Standards or ICS for short.
+There's a clear separation between the state and transport layers on the one hand (this is what Polymer has contributed to for L2-L2 commmunication) and the application layer.

+TO DO: Label reference

-3. Contribute to building Polymer developer tooling ecosystem.
+### 3. Contribute to building Polymer developer tooling ecosystem.

-Dive deeper into each of these in the [Quest](https://github.com/polymerdevs/PIT-Phase-1/tree/main/quests) directory.

-NOTE: Solutions that are effective for broader community engagement will be scored highly.
+Help build a world class Developer experience, for developer by developers.

+As Cosmoethereum is in its early stages, there's a wealth of opportunities to contribute to its developer tooling.
+Whether it's creating a ready-to-deploy SDK for vIBC smart contracts facilitating new rollups connecting to Polymer, or improving the IBC explorer, your contributions can make a significant difference!

+TO DO: Label reference

 ## Participation Instructions